-Key audit matter How our audit addressed the key audit matter Revenue recognition of products sold as at and close to the period end Our audit procedures included the following: a) We evaluated the design and tested operating effectiveness of the relevant controls with respect to revenue recognition including those relating to cut off at the year end. b) We assessed the appropriateness of the revenue recognition accounting policies in line with Ind AS 115 "Revenue from Contract with Customers". c) We analysed the different types of delivery terms agreed by the Company with its customers to understand the point of time when control of the products being sold is transferred to the customer either through shipment of goods or through delivery of goods to specific location and there are no unfulfilled obligations. d) We tested cut off for revenue transactions by analysing the transit time between the dates goods are dispatched by the Company and the same being received by the customer. e) We tested, on a sample basis, specific revenue transactions recorded, before and after the financial year end, by testing the underlying documents, viz., shipping documents evidencing the shipment of goods and customer acknowledgements, as applicable.f) We examined the credit or debit notes issued after the year end to determine whether the revenue has been recognised in the appropriate period. g) We have tested the revenue adjustment manual journal entries recorded by the Company as at and close to the period end to account for unissued debit notes or credit notes as per the contract terms.
-Based on the above procedures performed, revenue recognition related to sale of products as at and close to the year end are considered appropriate.
+How our audit addressed the key audit matter

+Our audit procedures included the following:

+- a) We evaluated the design and tested operating effectiveness of the relevant controls with respect to revenue recognition including those relating to cut off at the year end. - b) We assessed the appropriateness of the revenue recognition accounting policies in line with Ind AS 115 "Revenue from Contract with Customers". - c) We analysed the different types of delivery terms agreed by the Company with its customers to understand the point of time when control of the products being sold is transferred to the customer either through shipment of goods or through delivery of goods to specific location and there are no unfulfilled obligations. - d) We tested cut off for revenue transactions by analysing the transit time between the dates goods are dispatched by the Company and the same being received by the customer. - e) We tested, on a sample basis, specific revenue transactions recorded, before and after the financial year end, by testing the underlying documents, viz., shipping documents evidencing the shipment of goods and customer acknowledgements, as applicable. - f) We examined the credit or debit notes issued after the year end to determine whether the revenue has been recognised in the appropriate period. - g) We have tested the revenue adjustment manual journal entries recorded by the Company as at and close to the period end to account for unissued debit notes or credit notes as per the contract terms.

+Based on the above procedures performed, revenue recognition related to sale of products as at and close to the year-end are considered appropriate.

-To the Members of The Tinplate Company of India Limited Report on audit of the Financial Statements
+To the Members of The Tinplate Company of India Limited Report on the Audit of the Financial Statements as of and for the year ended March 31, 2023